Xevion/banner/README.md

 - CRNs will be the Primary Key within SQLite
   - If CRNs are duplicated between terms, then the primary key will be (CRN, Term)

+Considerations
+- Change in metadata should decrease the interval
+- The number of courses scraped should change the interval (2 hours per 500 courses involved)

 ## Rate Limiting, Costs & Bursting

 Ideally, this application would implement dynamic rate limiting to ensure overload on the server does not occur.